-The hallmark of the Goizueta MBA experience is learning the business basics in a tight-knit, intimate community where every student, faculty member, and administrator knows each other by first name.
+The hallmark of Emory University’s Goizueta Business School MBA experience is learning the business basics in a tight-knit, intimate community where every student, faculty member, and administrator knows each other by first name.
 As Will Felder, a Class of 2013 JD/MBA student puts it, “If you don’t want to form close personal relationships with your classmates and professors, then this isn’t the place for you.”

 The school has both a one-year and a two-year full-time MBA program, enrolling a class of just under 160 two-year students and fewer than 60 one-year students annually.
 A revamp of the MBA curriculum has led to rather dramatic changes at the school that have met with rave reviews from corporate recruiters.
 Goizueta’s two-year MBA kicks off in late July with a pre-term of foundations courses and an orientation.
 In the second semester, students are able to select four electives, not including a required experiential course.